timschuetz/gatsby-starter-lumen-1/content/pages/about.md

 slug: about-me
 draft: true
 ---
-**I am a graduate student in Cultural Anthropology at the University of California Irvine.**
+**I am a graduate student in Cultural Anthropology at the University of California Irvine. d**

 My research focuses on civic data infrastructures, archiving and environmental advocacy in response to “the Anthropocene” broadly conceived.